by Sirius Fourside

 - Everything in this list matters more to your results than the brand of nutrients you use.
 Learn more about cannabis nutrients and supplements.

 Lesson learned: Until your plants are getting 65,000 lux, every dollar spent towards getting better lights will give you VASTLY better returns than paying for more/better nutrients/supplements.
 You can use just base nutrients, which give you everything your plant needs, and get superior results.
 For example the General Hydroponics Flora Trio is cheap, no frills, and works like a champion all by itself!

-Managing Expectations or 'They Can't All Be Wonder Woman'
+Every Strain is Different, or ‘They Can’t All Yield Like Wonder Woman’

 This plant produced 2 ounces more bud than the plant it was sharing a tent with!